aidanmelen/terraform-aws-security-group-v2/examples/unpack/README.md

 # Unpack Security Group Rules

 A single `aws_security_group_rule` resource can result in one or many security group rules being created by the EC2 API.
-When unpacking is enabled, `aws_security_group_rule` resource argument groups supplied by the user will be unpacked such that each resource is guaranteed to result in the EC2 API creating exactly one rule.
+When unpacking is enabled, `aws_security_group_rule` resource arguments supplied by the user will be unpacked such that each resource is guaranteed to result in the EC2 API creating exactly one rule.
 This prevents the side-effect of a single rule update causing many other unwanted updates during the replacement.

 Data sources are used to discover existing VPC resources (VPC, default security group, s3 endpoint prefix list).